Viktic/mnist-neural-network/README.md

-## Neural Network Training on MNIST
+## Neural Network Training on MNIST from scratch

 This neural network is trained on the well-known **MNIST dataset**, consisting of: